GOKOP/SomeLife/README.md

 For any given particle, every rule where its color is `color1` is considered for every surrounding particle of `color2` colors.
 Force is added up to velocity and position is updated after considering all relevant rules.

+### Config

+In the file `res/somelife.conf` you can specify target framerate of the simulation as well as the number of threads.